 Vitamin C - vitamin C works by inhibiting a copper-based enzyme in pigment cells (melanocytes) called tyrosinase that is used in melanocytes to make melanin.
-Vitamin C together with vitamin E also has strong antioxidant actions that can help reduce and protect the cells of the skin against future UV damage.
+Clinical studies have shown that vitamin C together with vitamin E also has strong antioxidant actions that can help reduce and protect the cells of the skin against future UV damage.

 Alpha hydroxy acids (AHAs) - such as glycolic acid, mandelic acid, lactic acid, and citric acid all have beneficial actions on existing pigmentation and can reduce melanin production with repeated use.
 They also have exfoliating effects so they can help improve the penetration of other skincare products into the skin.

-- Kojic acid - produced by certain fungi and by fermentation of soy sauce and rice wine, Kojic acid can be used in skincare to reduce pigmentation and is one of the few ingredients that has proven benefits when treating pregnancy-related melasma.
-It works in a similar way to vitamin C by blocking the enzyme tyrosinase and halting the production of melanin by skin melanocytes.
+Kojic acid - produced by certain fungi and by fermentation of soy sauce and rice wine, Kojic acid can be used in skincare to reduce pigmentation and is one of the few ingredients that has clinically proven benefits when treating pregnancy-related melasma.
+Kojic acid for hyperpigmentation works in a similar way to vitamin C by blocking the enzyme tyrosinase and halting the production of melanin by skin melanocytes.
 In skincare, it is usually used at concentrations between 1-4% and has an anti-bacterial and anti-fungal effect.

 Azelaic acid - Azelaic acid is what's known as a dicarboxylic acid.
 It is extracted from grains such as wheat, barley, and rye.
 Azelaic acid works in a similar way to vitamin C and Kojic acid in that it inhibits tyrosinase and reduces the production of melanin.
 Azelaic acid is also effective in treating mild to moderate rosacea and also reducing acne.